Acetaminophen and children: Why dose matters

 An acetaminophen overdose can happen in the blink of an eye.
 Consider these scenarios:

 - You're in a hurry.
-You might unknowingly give your child too much acetaminophen if you don't carefully measure the medication — or if you don't realize that another caregiver has already given your child a dose.
+You might unknowingly give your child too much acetaminophen if you misread the instructions, don't carefully measure the medication, give two doses too close together — or if you don't realize that another caregiver has already given your child a dose.

 - You combine medications.
 If your child has various cold symptoms, your instinct might be to combine acetaminophen with a cold remedy.
 This can be dangerous, however, because many cold medications already contain acetaminophen.
-Also, the Food and Drug Administration (FDA) discourages use of cough and cold medicines for children younger than age 2.
+Also, cough and cold medicines should be avoided in children younger than age 6 due to possibly serious side effects.

 - You use the wrong formulation.
 You might cause an overdose if you give your child adult acetaminophen instead of a children's formulation.